-Tables 23 to 28 show projected annual toll transactions and revenue for each Illinois Tollway facility between 2015 and 2040.
+Tables 22 to 27 show projected annual toll transactions and revenue for each Illinois Tollway facility between 2015 and 2040.
 Each table provides transactions and revenue by PCs and CVs separately, as well as the total transactions and revenue.
 Transactions and revenue are shown as annual totals, in thousands.

-On a systemwide basis, annual toll transactions are expected to increase from approximately 849 million in 2015, to approximately 1.4 billion in 2040.
-This represents a growth of 65.4 percent over the 25 year period, or an average annual rate of 2.0 percent.
-Expected toll revenue is estimated to increase from \$1.2 billion in 2015 to \$2.4 billion in 2040, an average annual growth rate of 2.8 percent.
+On a systemwide basis, annual toll transactions are expected to increase from approximately 882 million in 2015, to approximately 1.4 billion in 2040.
+This represents a growth of 59.1 percent over the 25 year period, or an average annual rate of 1.9 percent.
+Expected toll revenue is estimated to increase from \$1.2 billion in 2015 to \$2.4 billion in 2040, an average annual growth rate of 2.6 percent.

 Figure 9 illustrates forecasted transactions and revenue from 2015 to 2040.
-Revenues are expected to rise sharply between 2015 and 2017 due to: a series of CV toll rate increases in 2015 through 2017, the completion of the widening of I-90 by 2017, and the opening of the first phase of the IL 390.
+Revenues are expected to rise sharply between 2015 and 2017 due to a series of CV toll rate increases in 2015 through 2017, the completion of the widening of I-90 by 2017, and the opening of the first phase of the EOWA.
+Potential revenue generated from tolling the first section of the EOWA between Lake Street and I-290 is not included in the 2016 revenue.
+Should this section open in 2016, it is expected to generate toll revenue of approximately \$1.8 million per month.
 There is also a significant increase in revenues in 2020 and 2023 due to the completion of major reconstruction and rehabilitation projects on I-88, I-355, and I-294.

 The total share of revenue collected from CVs is forecast to increase over time.
-The three-phase 60 percent toll increase between 2015 and 2017 and annual inflation adjustments to follow is the reason CV revenues are expected to exceed PC revenues by 2026.
+The three-phase 60 percent toll increase between 2015 and 2017 and annual inflation adjustments to follow are the reason CV revenues are expected to exceed PC revenues by 2026.
 Two recent toll rate increases-the 2005 CV rate increase and the 2012 PC rate increase-demonstrate that Illinois Tollway users have a relatively low sensitivity to toll rate increases.
 The year-over-year declines in transactions following these toll rate increases were minor and short-lived.
 Thus, CV revenues are expected to increase more rapidly than PC revenues.
 One potential risk to the CV revenue forecast is if annual rate adjustments fall significantly below the assumed annual rate adjustment threshold of 2.0 percent beyond 2017.